LongdeLao/server/SERVER_STATUS_README.md

 - **HTTP Response**: 503 Service Unavailable
 - **Use Case**: Major updates, new feature development, or significant changes
 - **Custom Message**: You can enter a custom construction message when prompted
+- **Estimated Completion**: You can specify when construction is expected to complete

 ## API Endpoint